 Impress are proud that our digital ink holds the INGEDE certificate of deinkability.
 INGEDE is an association of leading European paper manufacturers promoting the utilisation of recovered graphic paper (e.g. newsprint, magazines and office paper) and improving the conditions for extended use of recovered paper.

 YOUR NEXT PRINT PROJECT

 We all have choices to make when commissioning print projects.
 Sometimes there are just too many decisions; what paper, what colour, what shape, what size, the list goes on!
-The affect on the environment is now an addition to the list.
+The affect on the environment is crucially important too and sometimes overlooked.
 But, this shouldn’t be hard… after all, most of us want to help mitigate environmental impact and do our bit to slow the rate of climate change.

-As a printer we are here to help and make it easy for our clients to make informed choices.
+Impress are here to help and make it easy for our clients to make informed choices about sustainable print.

 Remember, paper is sustainable we just need to take care of what we put on it!